 Here is an opportunity to save money on your 2017 taxes.
 With the news of the Republican Senate tax bill, I am taking action on a personal basis before year-end so that Cindy and I can get tax deductions for our giving to First Unitarian for the next 10 years.
-Note: the House and Senate tax bills still need to be reconciled so the final law is still in flux.
 I am not a tax professional so think of this as “food for thought” for you to make your own financial decisions in the few remaining days in 2017.
 If you have funds available, particularly appreciated stock/mutual funds, this may be a good strategy for you as well.

 Under the proposed tax bill, the standard deduction will be increased to $24,000 for couples and $12,000 for single filers, reducing the number of taxpayers who will itemize.
 Under this tax bill, it will be difficult for us to be able to itemize deductions starting in 2018 since as retirees we no longer have mortgage interest payments and our property taxes + charitable giving will be under $24,000 a year.